isomerpages/moe-pasirriscrestsec/_students/Student Portal.md

 *   Mobile phones are not to be used for audio or video recording or picture taking.

-*   Mobile phones will be confiscated and kept by the office for&nbsp;**ONE**&nbsp;week if a student violates any of the rules related to the usage of mobile phones.
+*   Mobile phones will be confiscated and kept by the office for **ONE** week if a student violates any of the rules related to the usage of mobile phones.

-*   Students who allow other students to misuse their mobile phones will have their mobile phones confiscated and kept by the office for&nbsp;**ONE**&nbsp;week.
+*   Students who allow other students to misuse their mobile phones will have their mobile phones confiscated and kept by the office for **ONE** week.

 *   Repeat offences will result in the mobile phones to be confiscated for&nbsp;**ONE month**.